 What is it about?

-NHS England has made the momentous decision to approve the funding of Microprocessor Controlled Knees (MPKs) for those living with above knee and hip disarticulation amputations.
+NHS England has made the momentous decision to approve the funding of Microprocessor Controlled Knees (MPKs) for those living with above knee, through knee and hip disarticulation amputations.
 Over the next several years patients previously restricted to mechanical knees, will get access to some of the most technologically advanced and life-changing prostheses in the world.
 Sharing the same technology and providing the same benefits as the prosthetic knee joints used by the country’s serving and ex-service men and women, this news will revolutionise the lives of so many people.

 Unlike mechanical knees, MPKs use an internal computer and sensors to monitor each step of the wearer’s walking pattern (gait cycle) and use this information to make real-time adjustments to the knee.
 These adjustments typically involve changes to resistance and make walking at various speeds easier, allow wearers to manoeuvre ramps and challenging terrain as well as facilitate walking down stairs step-over-step.
 As a result of this technology, patients often comment that their energy levels are much higher, they can do more, walk further and more often.
 Because of the enhanced safety systems in place within the knee, wearers also note a reduction in back pain; which is very common within the amputee population.
 For patients with hip disartulation amputations, this ultimate level of security is an absolute must in order for them to walk safely and confidently.
 All of these features are only a handful of the benefits that a microprocessor knee can offer a patient and this is truly what sets them apart from their mechanical counterparts.

 By funding MPKs, the NHS is helping to improve the quality of rehabilitation for patients nationally and make a significant and positive difference in the lifestyles and health of amputees.